HeXuPKU/SPAGRM.github.io/docs/Step 1 Fit the null model.md

 > 1. **Prepare the data**
 > - Prepare the phenotype and covariates.
 Genotype file is required only if you fit a mixed model containing random effects to account for sample relatedness.
 > - It's recommended to perform quality control (QC) for the phenotype data, especially in the context of longitudinal traits.
-> - Covariates can include age, gender, SNP-derived top principal components (PCs), and so on.
+> - Covariates can include age, gender, SNP-derived top principal components (PCs), Leave One Chromosome Out Polygenic Scores (LOCO-PGSs), and so on.
 > 2. **Choose a suitable statistical model**
 > - For example, we can use linear/logistic regression methods for quantitative/binary trait analysis; we can use the mixed-effects multiple location scale models for longitudinal trait analysis.
 > - Cox PH model can be used for time-to-event trait analysis, and proportional odds logistic model can be used for categorical traits.